uhyeay2/AttendanceTracker/README.md

       - FromTable() - Define Table to select from, optionally define columns, and optionally define where statement.
 Defaults to use WITH(NOLOCK)
       - Exists() - Define Table and where statement, optionally define columns and defaults to use WITH(NOLOCK)
     - Update - Sql Generation For Update Commands
-      - CoalesceTable() - Define Table and Where statement with (ColumnName, ValueName)[] Array of items to COALESCE.
+      - CoalesceTable() - Define Table and Where statement with (ColumnName, ValueName)[] Array of items to Coalesce.
         - Overload for passing in only ColumnNames when ParameterNames match ColumnNames
     - TableNames (Constants)
       - This is a static class to hold constants representing the different Table names.